dfurtado/pyterrier/README.md

 @app.get('/sayhello')
 def sayhello(self):
     return ViewResult('index.html', { 'message': 'Hellooooo!' })

+app.run()

 ```

-This code will start a server running on the port 3000 and it will define a function that will be executed
-when a GET request to `/sayhello` is made.
+This code will start a server running on the port 3000 and it will define a function that will be executed when a GET request to `/sayhello` is made.

-The sayhello function will return a `ViewResult` which will get a template and a context and render it using the
+The sayhello function will return a `ViewResult` which will get a template, the context and render it using the
 template engine of your choice.
 By default, PyTerrier uses Jinja2.

 Let's have a look how the template looks like.